dandybits/GetData_project/README.md

 # summary
 GetData_project github repository contains code and notes for the course project for Getting and Cleaning Data class on Coursera (part of Data Science Certification).
-Objective of the assignment, as stated in the project description is
+The bjective of the assignment, as stated in the project description is

  You should create one R script called run_analysis.R that does the following: